Teameviral/CalculusApi/README.md

 To train a model for integration and differentiation, you would need a dataset that includes function expressions and the corresponding definite integral or derivative values.
 The dataset could be in the form of a CSV file or a set of arrays.

-Here's an example of how you might create a dataset for integration:
+Here's an example of how you might create a dataset for integration and differentiation:

 ```
 import numpy as np